Myanmar’s Quiet Days and Rural Ways

-Recently, the Khiri Travel Myanmar team spent a few days inspecting the tropical beaches of southwest Myanmar.
+The Khiri Travel Myanmar team spent a few days inspecting the tropical beaches of southwest Myanmar.
 They stayed a few days in Ngapali and Maung Shwe Lay and had a great experience.
-Our Director of Operations, JP Klovstad, took the opportunity to see the daily routine of local people.
+During their visit, they took the opportunity to observe the daily lives of local people.

 Beach buffaloes at work — Maung Shwe Lay